RealMarco/CenterPose/README.md

     2 Saved the yaws predicted by CenterPose in a spreadsheet 2.1 see the code annotated with “ # To save the yaw_CenterPose_pred in a spreadsheet” in object_pose.py
     3 Modified demo.py to change the output format (from .3f to.4f) and add outputing the average value of the inference time.
+    P.S.
+The code was tested successfully on NVIDIA 1050 with python=3.6, torch==1.1.0, torchvision==0.3.0, cudatookit==9.0, cudnn=7.5, and NVIDIA 3080 with python=3.8, torch==1.11.0+cu113, torchvision==0.12.0+cu113.
+As for the torch 1.11, you need to download the latest version of DCNv2 and compile the library in the step 3 of [Installation](https://github.com/RealMarco/CenterPose#installation)

 ## Overview